AndroidIDEOfficial/AndroidIDE/CONTRIBUTING.md

 # Contributing

-This document outlines how to propose a change to AndrodIDE.
-By contributing to this project, you agree to abide the terms specified in [CODE OF CONDUCT](./CODE_OF_CONDUCT.md).
+This document outlines how to propose a change to AndroidIDE.
+By contributing to this project, you agree to abide the terms specified in the [CODE OF CONDUCT](./CODE_OF_CONDUCT.md).

 ## Requirements

 - Android Studio.
 - JDK 11 (prefer the one bundled with Android Studio).
 Newer versions are not recommended.

-## Build the project.
+## Build the project

 Open the project in Android Studio.
 No extra steps are needed for this.

 It is possible to build AndroidIDE in AndroidIDE iteself.
-But, as it might a too heavy task for an Android device to build the AndroidIDE project, Android Studio is always recommended.
+But, as it might be a too heavy task for an Android device to be able to build the project, Android Studio is always recommended.

 ## Source code format